ivuorinen/starred/README.md

 - [nilbuild/developer-roadmap](https://github.com/nilbuild/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [nitrojs/nitro](https://github.com/nitrojs/nitro) - Next Generation Server Toolkit.
 Create web servers with everything you need and deploy them wherever you prefer.
 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 A Free & Self-hostable Airtable Alternative
-- [novuhq/novu](https://github.com/novuhq/novu) - The open-source notification infrastructure.
-In-app Inbox component, E-mail, SMS, Push and Slack Integrations.
+- [novuhq/novu](https://github.com/novuhq/novu) - The open-source communication infrastructure for agents and products
 - [npalm/action-docs](https://github.com/npalm/action-docs) - Generate docs for GitHub actions
 - [obahareth/are-you-es5](https://github.com/obahareth/are-you-es5) - A package to help you find out which of your node_modules aren't ES5 so you can add them to your Webpack/Rollup/Parcel transpilation steps.
 - [obsidian-community/obsidian-kanban](https://github.com/obsidian-community/obsidian-kanban) - Create markdown-backed Kanban boards in Obsidian.